jfnavarro/st_analysis/README.md

   To describe the parameters you can type --help

+        unsupervised.py --help

         A script that does un-supervised classification on single cell data.
 It takes a data frame as input and outputs the normalized counts (data frame), a scatter plot with the predicted classes and a file with the predicted classes and the spot coordinates.
 The user can select what clustering algorithm to use and what dimensionality reduction technique to use.
 If more than one data frame is given as input they will be merged together to do the dimensionality reduction and then generate plots/files for each one. @Author Jose Fernandez Navarro <jose.fernandez.navarro@scilifelab.se>

         optional arguments:
             -h, --help            show this help message and exit --counts-table COUNTS_TABLE
                                 A table with gene counts per feature/spot (genes as columns)
             --normalization [STR]
                                 Normalize the counts using (RAW - DESeq - TPM) (default: DESeq)
             --num-clusters [INT]  If given the number of clusters will be adjusted.
                                 Otherwise they will be pre-computed (default: 3) --clustering-algorithm [STR]
                                 What clustering algorithm to use after the dimensionality reduction (Hierarchical - KMeans)
                                 (default: KMeans)
             --dimensionality-algorithm [STR]
                                 What dimensionality reduction algorithm to use (tSNE - PCA - ICA - SPCA) (default: tSNE) --alignment ALIGNMENT
                                 A file containing the alignment image (array coordinates to pixel coordinates) as a 3x3 matrix --image IMAGE       When given the data will plotted on top of the image, if the alignment matrix is given the data will be aligned
             --outdir OUTDIR       Path to output dir

 ###To do supervised learning
 You can train a classifier with the expression profiles of a set of spots